SolidBlock-cn/mishanguc/UpdateLog-en.md

 ### 1.6.0-beta.6

 - Now when typing special texts in the sign edit screen, if the typed content is invalid, besides showing the text field in red, a tooltip will also be showing indicating the error.
-- Fixed the issue that, in the command suggestions when typing sign preset names, names containing special characters (such as symbols, space) will cause the command to be invalid.
-Now the suggestions will add quotation marks around sign preset names.
+- Fixed the issue where sign preset names containing special characters (such as symbols or spaces) caused commands to be invalid.
+Suggestions now add quotation marks around sign preset names.
 - Improved the operation of sign edit screen, and the width of text fields will be automatically determined based on whether the scroll bar is rendered.
 - Fixed the issue that when the field `textJson` of NBT of text is invalid, the translation key of the returned text component `message.mishanguc.invalid_json` does not exist.
 Besides, this text will be displayed in red.
 - Fixed the outline rendering issue of invisible signs when holding invisible signs in hand in versions 1.21.10.